 The Panamanian Food Protection Authority (AUPSA) is the agency created to oversee all aspects of food importation.
-In compliance with the bilateral SPS agreement, they receive requests for food and feed products sanitary registration and provide answers within 24 hours.
+In compliance with the bilateral SPS agreement, they receive requests for sanitary registration of food and feed products and provide answers normally within 24 hours.
+Over the last year, however, COVID-19 and restrictions on the number of people in the office AUPSA has taken up to 21 days to give the requested registration number.
 This procedure can be made online and there are no fees for this service.
-The submission of documentation as indicated in this section may be through AUPSA's website: www.aupsa.gob.pa which is user friendly but, is in the Spanish language only.
+The submission of documentation as indicated in this section may be through AUPSA's website: www.aupsa.gob.pa which is user-friendly but in Spanish only.

-According to Article 54 of Law Decree 11 of February 22, 2006, all processed food products for retail, bottled or packaged with given name and brand, must be registered at the Panamanian Food Safety Authority (AUPSA), prior to importation.
-This means that all food products intended for retail as a final product for direct consumption should be registered before import, sale or trade. i.e. alcohol beverages, snacks, canned food, among others.
+According to Article 54 of Law Decree 11 of February 22, 2006, all processed food products for retail bottled or packaged with given name and brand, must be registered at AUPSA, prior to importation.
+This means that all food products intended for retail as a final product for direct consumption should be registered before import, sale or trade, including alcoholic beverages, snacks, and canned food, among others.